mne-tools/mne-python/doc/overview/datasets_index.rst

 .. topic:: Examples

-    * :ex:`electrode-pos-2d`: Demonstrates how to project a 3D electrode location onto a 2D image, a common procedure in ECoG analyses.
+    * :ref:`ex-electrode-pos-2d`: Demonstrates how to project a 3D electrode location onto a 2D image, a common procedure in ECoG analyses.
-    * :tut:`ieeg-localize`: Demonstrates how to use a graphical user interface to locate electrode contacts as well as warp them to a common atlas.
+    * :ref:`tut-ieeg-localize`: Demonstrates how to use a graphical user interface to locate electrode contacts as well as warp them to a common atlas.

 sEEG Dataset